Today's HUD Multifamily Loan Rates 1/04/2024

 6. Property has to be in Very Good Condition – Unless you are planning on rehabbing the property, HUD loans require the property to be in or brought up to very good condition.
 This will add more to the cost of the project for older properties.

 7. Replacement Reserves Required – HUD will require an initial contribution to a replacement reserve fund starting from $400 per unit per year on up.
 This is your money to be used as needed to make repairs and replacements for the property.

-Yes, the cons are somewhat daunting on HUD Multifamily Loans, but in my opinion, the very low long-term fixed-rate combined with a 35 – 40 year amortization will create such a low monthly payment that will make it worth it.
+Yes, the cons are somewhat daunting on HUD Multifamily Loans, but in my opinion if you are going to keep the property long term, the very low long-term fixed-rate combined with a 35 – 40-year amortization will create such a low monthly payment that will make it worth it.